-All non-emergency medication kept in school is securely stored in classrooms, in a labelled container and a zipped wallet for each child with access strictly controlled.
+All non-emergency medication kept in school is securely stored in Rainbow Room First Aid cupboard, in a labelled container and a zipped wallet for each child with access strictly controlled.
 First Aid staff dispense all oral medicine and adrenaline auto-injectors e.g. Epipen; children with Asthma administer their own medication under the supervision of the First Aider (see Medication Policy).
 These medications will also be taken on school trips.